 “Stalin came to Putin in his dream and told him how to rule Russia.
 ‘Destroy all the democrats without mercy, then eliminate their parents, and hang their children, and incinerate their relatives and their friends, and kill their pets, and paint your Kremlin office blue,’ said Stalin’s ghost.
 ‘Why blue?’
 Said Putin.”

-The biggest favour the Kremlin could provide its dutiful and loyal comrades was promotion within the hierarchy.
-And then you realize, a little too late that you had just sold your soul to the red devil.
-Personnel action equals death.
+The biggest favour the Kremlin could provide its dutiful and loyal comrades was promotion within the hierarchy; only to realize, a little too late that you had just sold your soul to the red devil with no out clause.
+Personnel action equals death, it’s that cut and dry.
 Dominika initially started out as a true patriot, a loyal rezidente working for what once was known as the KGB, but now referred to as the Russian Intelligence Service.
 After years of living under Russian bureaucracy and witnessing established policies centered on abuse of power and constant strong-arming towards innocent citizens and businesses, Dominika has made it a point to get revenge for Russian beastliness.
 Taken in by the CIA, together with Nathaniel Nash, Marty Gable, and Tom Forsyth they have put together a mission called Project Diva which will feature Dominika as the star of the show.
 Dominika will be required to go back to her motherland (or rodina) to penetrate the red shield, get inside the Kremlin by infiltrating the SVR, gain President Putin’s trust and hopefully bite her tongue in the process.
-She will have to battle behind the scenes with one of the most sociopathic, paranoid, tyrannical, rampaging top ranking Russian officials, which are in fact not named Putin.
+She will have to battle behind the scenes with one of the most sociopathic, paranoid, tyrannical, rampaging top ranking Russian officials, whom are in fact not named Putin.

 “Dominika shuddered inside herself.
 The Kremlin.
 Majestic buildings, gilded ceilings, soaring halls, all filled to the rafters with deceit, rapacious greed, and cruelty.
 A Palace of Treason.
 And now Dominika – another sort of traitor – was coming to the palace, to smile and lick the impassive face of the tsar.”